jonbnewman/mobx-store-provider/docs/api/useProvider.md

 We can then wrap our application with that `Provider` and pass it the `appStore` as its value.
 This supplies the `appStore` to its descendants allowing us to access it using that unique `identifier` passed to the [useStore hook](/api/useStore) in an inner component.

+## When is using an identifier useful?

+When your application needs more than one instance of the same store.
+In that situation a unique `identifier` must be used to identify which one your application is providing/requesting.

+For more information on multiple stores, see: [Using multiple stores](/using-multiple-stores)

 [Next: **useCreateStore**](/api/useCreateStore){: .btn .btn-blue }